apache/beam/learning/prompts/code-explanation/java/10_io_parquet.md

     }
 ```

- The `PipelineOptionsFactory` is used to parse the command-line arguments and create a `PipelineOptions` object.
-The `ReflectData` class is used to get the `Schema` object that represents the Avro schema of the `ExampleRecord` class.
-The `Pipeline` object is created using the `PipelineOptions` object.
+The `PipelineOptionsFactory` class parses the command-line arguments and instantiates a `PipelineOptions` object.
+The `ReflectData` class defines the `Schema` object representing the Avro schema of the `ExampleRecord class`.
+The code snippet creates a `Pipeline` object using the `PipelineOptions` object.

 ```java
         ReadParquetFileOptions options =
             PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadParquetFileOptions.class);